Hasnat-Aarif-Aslam/Time-Series/Introduction To Time Series.md

 ![image](https://github.com/user-attachments/assets/66c23db6-e631-4e6b-9fb5-6eb9b85ef33b)

 * So yes, if the base level of the series stays the same, additive is usually a good choice.
 If the base level changes and you see proportional changes in the components, then multiplicative is more appropriate.

+**What Happens If the Wrong Model is Used:**
+* If you apply an additive model to data that follows a multiplicative pattern, the noise may exhibit some structure or pattern (not just centered around zero).
+This can be due to the fact that the model fails to capture the proportional change in the seasonal and trend components.

+* As you mentioned, in a multiplicative model, the noise typically fluctuates around 1, but if the wrong model is used (like additive for multiplicative data), you'll observe patterns in the residuals that shouldn't be there, as shown in the residual plot.
+The noise in the residuals will not be purely random anymore, but might show a systematic pattern.

 * `if we plot additive TS as multiplicative, there might be a pattern in the noise (As we know, noise can either 0 or 1) but here it has a pattern and values other than 0 and 1`
 ![image](https://github.com/user-attachments/assets/3b0c3c4d-2559-4f0d-86ea-e841d5d80658)